ArthurSilva06/pinterest-figma/README.md

-this is a UI pinterest project, u can download the .zip and see my figma :)
+This is a UI pinterest project, you can download the .zip and see my project :)